vijaygudduri/hyprland-dotfiles/README.md

       sudo pacman -S nwg-drawer nwg-look

-Install hyprpanel and paste the config file content in ~/.config/hyprpanel/config.jsonc, exec-once for hyprpanel is added in config
+Install hyprpanel and paste the config file content in ~/.config/hyprpanel/config.jsonc, exec-once for hyprpanel is added in config.
+For custom netspeed, the script is added, make it executable.

       paru -S ags-hyprpanel-git